-RAMJO Recommendation 2 - Impact of Water Prices on Agricultural Diversity and Security
+RAMJO Recommendation: 2 - Impact of Water Prices on Agricultural Diversity and Security

 - 2a) RAMJO recommends that no one industry should be specifically protected.
-However, resources should be made available to develop an integrated and coordinated Agricultural Plan for the Murray Darling Basin (incorporating Valley Irrigation Plans) with a view to encouraging innovation, adaptation and an appropriate balance between permanent plantings and annual crops.
-The outcome of the plan should be to optimise productive yields, water use and economic return to communities and the nation.
-(Recommendation 8 expands further on innovation). - 2b) RAMJO recommends supporting all agricultural and horticultural industries as diversification of domestically grown produce is important for the sovereignty of our nation.
-We recommend that by placing equal importance on resources for our regions ability to provide sustenance for an increasing population, and implementing protections against potential pest and disease that could decimate one or more of our industry sectors, we will be able to continue to play our part in Australia's food security. - 2c) RAMJO recommends government develop criteria and mechanisms to enable flexible short-term emergency water management provisions where critical situations (e.g. drought, disease, pandemic) could result in major job losses, industry viability or national food security issues.
+However, resources should be made available to develop an integrated and coordinated Agricultural Plan for the Murray Darling Basin (incorporating Valley Irrigation Plans) with a view to encouraging innovation, adaptation and an appropriate balance between permanent plantings and annual crops to optimise productive yields, water use and economic return to communities.
+(Recommendation 8 expands further on innovation). - 2b) RAMJO recommends supporting all agricultural and horticultural industries as diversification of domestically grown produce is important for the security of our nation's food production. - 2c) RAMJO recommends Government develop criteria and mechanisms to enable flexible short-term emergency water management provisions where critical situations (e.g. drought, disease, pandemic) could result in major job losses, industry viability or national food security issues.
 (Recommendation 6 expands further on drought).

-The RAMJO Water Security Sub-Committee has considered the following concepts and options which might address key elements of the Impact of Water Prices on Agricultural Diversity and Security that are sub-optimal as they relate to our communities and industries.
+The RAMJO Water Security Sub-Committee have considered the following concepts and options which might address key elements of the Impact of Water Prices on Agricultural Diversity and Security that are sub-optimal as they relate to our communities and industries.